-Starting a business requires a leap of faith as you need to maneuver the known and unknown risks.
+Starting a business requires a leap of faith as you need to manoeuvre the known and unknown risks.
 And one of the biggest risks is the limited resources to raise capital.
-If you don’t have any capital, but have a ton of entrepreneurial drive and a great product idea, you would want to consider applying the so-called “leap and lean” approach.
+If you don’t have any capital, but have a tonne of entrepreneurial drive and a great product idea, you would want to consider applying the so-called “leap and lean” approach.

 What is this “leap and lean” approach?